 We will retain your dental records indefinitely while you remain a patient of the practice.
 If you cease to be a patient, we will continue to hold them for at least another eleven years, or in the case of children until they reach the age of 25, whichever is the longer.
 We will retain them for no longer than 30 years, in accordance with current Department of Health guidance on records management – Code of Practice Part 2, Annex D1 2009 (policy updated 16.9.2016).

 You have the right to access the information that we hold about you and to receive a copy.
 We do not usually charge you for copies of your information.
 If a charge is to be made, we will explain the reasons for this.

 We will provide a copy of your information within 28 days of receipt of a request and an explanation of your dental records should you require it.

 You can also request us to:

-If you do not agreeIf you do not wish us to use your personal information as described, you should discuss the matter with your dentist.
+If you do not wish us to use your personal information to be used in the way that is described in this Notice, please discuss the matter with your dentist or, if you prefer, with the Practice Owner, Remik Bogdanski.
 If you object to the way that we collect and use your information, we may not be able to continue to provide your dental care.